Diocese Of Portland, Maine | Lawsuits & Compensation

 “They seem to always want to split hairs and assume the least amount of responsibility that they can get away with legally.
 Morally, they are bankrupt.
 Absolutely bankrupt.”

-Maine Clergy Abuse Victim Resources
+Maine Priest Abuse Victim Resources

 Survivors of sexual violence in the state of Maine can receive help by calling the statewide sexual assault hotline at 1-800-871-7741.

 There are also many sexual violence victim resources available to Maine residents.
-Below is a list of Maine resources below organized by county.
+Below is a list of Maine resources organized by county.

 Maine Sexual Violence Resources By County